Criminal defendants could get access to Facebook user content, court rules

 The defendants, Lee Sullivan and Derrick Hunter, were charged with murder in connection with the 2013 drive-by shooting death of a 19-year-old man.
 They sought the social-media posts by Sullivan's former girlfriend -- a prosecution witness in the case -- to demonstrate that her testimony was motivated by jealous rage over his involvement with other women.

 The social-media companies resisted, arguing that federal privacy laws prohibited them from releasing any user content.
-The defendants said their constitutional right to a fair trial entitled them to the social-media records to present a complete defense.
+The defendants countered that their constitutional right to a fair trial entitled them to the social-media records to present a complete defense.

-They also argued that the right to a fair trial outweighed the Stored Communications Act, a 1986 law that addresses disclosure of stored electronic communications held by third-party internet service providers.
+Defendants also argued that their right to a fair trial outweighed the Stored Communications Act, a 1986 law that bars disclosure of stored electronic communications held by third-party providers without consent.

 The court agreed, rejecting defendants' "unsupported and rather startling assertion" that social-media posts were exempt from the Act's prohibition against disclosure by providers to "any person or entity."
 It also said defendants' interpretation of the Act's lawful-consent exception was broader than that envisioned by Congress when it enacted the law.